-The real estate appraiser must use a number of "approaches," typically three, to conclude the estimation of worth.
+The real estate appraiser will typically use a number of "approaches," typically three, to conclude the estimation of value.

-One of the methods is the Cost Approach - which is how much it would cost to replace the improvements, minus physical deterioration and other factors, then adding the land value.
+One of the three is the Cost Approach - which is how much it would cost to replace the improvements, less physical deterioration and other factors, plus the land value.

-Being the most common approach, the Sales Comparison Approach is generally the most precise and best indicator of value for a residence.
+The Sales Comparison Approach is normally the most accurate and best indicator of worth for a home.

-The Income Approach is generally used for determining the cost of income-producing properties based on what an investor would pay based on the amount of income a property produce.
+The Income Approach is primarily used for determining the worth of income-producing properties based on what an investor would pay based on the amount of income a property produce.

-The most important function of an appraiser's job is to provide an unbiased, professional opinion of value to assist with financial transactions.
+The primary function of an appraiser's job is to produce an unbiased, professional opinion of market value to help out with financial transactions.

 If you need to take care of an estate.

 To provide you an edge when purchasing real estate.